openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Challenging Test of Perception (DC 15)

 Yldris is interrogating a captured goblin to learn more about the threats of the goblin lair.
 The captive reveals the location of several pit traps as well as two guard outposts.
-However, he is holding something back, so the GM asks Yldris to make a Perception check.
+However, he is holding something back, so the GM asks Yldris to make a Perception roll.
 If successful, Yldris would sense that the goblin is holding out on him out of fear of reprisal from the goblin king.

 **Success with a twist:** Yldris can tell that the goblin is keeping something secret, but he thinks it is out of greed rather than fear.